dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <img src="images/drawings_resource-abstraction-layers.png" width="700" />

-> Figure X: An visualization of how ArgoCD and Crossplane works together to provision cloud resources.
+> Figure X: An visualization of how ArgoCD and Crossplane work together to provision cloud resources.

-ArgoCD handles all internal state, while Crossplane handles all external states - Combined, they can be used as a universal control plane.
+ArgoCD handles all internal state, while Crossplane handles all external states - combined, they can be used as a universal control plane.

 As mentioned previously, the question is not whether Crossplane or ArgoCD are great tools or not - but more about whether the paradigm of control planes is good in general.
 As Eficode states: "If Crossplane does not strike the right balance and abstraction level, the next control plane will." [[source](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)]